lpinner/vscode-chordpro/README.md

 # ChordPro support for Visual Studio Code

-This repository will contain various elements to support ChordPro files in Visual Studio Code.
+This repository contains various elements to support ChordPro files in Visual Studio Code.

 It is derived from [sublime-chordpro](https://github.com/kudanai/sublime-chordpro).
 It includes the following: